-"North Carolina Substance Abuse Professionals Certification Professional Practice Act. "§ 90-113.30.
+"North Carolina Substance Abuse Professionals CertificationProfessional Practice Act. "§ 90-113.30.
 Declaration of purpose.

-The North Carolina Substance Abuse Professional Certification-Practice Board, established by G.S.
+The North Carolina Substance Abuse Professional Certification Practice Board, established by G.S.
 90-113.32, is recognized as the certifying registering, certifying, and licensing authority for substance abuse professionals described in this Article in order to safeguard the public health, safety, and welfare, to protect the public from being harmed by unqualified persons, to assure the highest degree of professional care and conduct on the part of certified credentialed substance abuse professionals, to provide for the establishment of standards for the education of certified credentialed substance abuse professionals, and to ensure the availability of certified credentialed substance abuse professional services of high quality to persons in need of these services.
-It is the of this Article provide for purpose to the regulation Board-certifiedBoard-credentialed persons offering substance abuse counseling services, substance abuse prevention services, or any other substance abuse services for which the Board may grant certification.registration, certification, or licensure.
+It is the Article provide purpose of this the regulation of to for Board-certifiedBoard-credentialed persons offering substance abuse counseling services, substance abuse prevention services, or any other substance abuse services for which the Board may grant certification registration, certification, or licensure.